furybsd/furybsd.github.io/index.md

 # 10-31-2020 FuryBSD has been discontinued

 Thank you for your interest in FuryBSD.
 Due to administrative overhead, time, lack of resources this project has been discontinued as an effort to build, and publish quarterly ISO images.
-The original website, forums, and telegram community channels have been shut down due to being compromised.

 ## What to do if you have installed using the live media?
 If you have installed using the live media you can continue [updating and upgrading FreeBSD](https://www.freebsd.org/doc/handbook/updating-upgrading.html), and there is no need for a migration of your installed system.